Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 Speaker Glyn Stephens

-Glyn Stephens Philips account manager, hospital respiratory care, Philips Healthcare
+Glyn Stephens Account manager, hospital respiratory care, Philips Healthcare

 2:15pm BST